YerayPerezPeraza/JavaTest/README.md

 ~~~~
 organizeUserForDate(java.lang.String file)
 ~~~~
-In this method we organize the users by first creation date ascendingly and secondly descendingly.
+In this method we organize the users by first creation date ascending and secondly descending.

 ~~~~
 searchCity(char cityToSearch, java.lang.String file)
 ~~~~
-This method searches for all cities that start with a certain letter.
+This method searches for all cities that start with a letter that is written.

 ~~~~
 SearchActivite(java.lang.String file)